epics-docs/epics-docs/index.rst

 How this documentation is organized
 -----------------------------------

-Each page is labeled by the intended audienece.
+Each page is labeled by the intended audience.
 You may also directly use related links to see documents which match you the most.

 .. toctree::